Paulus (singer): Decline and death

 From 1894 onwards, the star began to fade: the means were still there but he was struggling with enormous financial and family difficulties.
 A divorce and ill-fated financial speculations, among others in a vineyard (named Clos Paulus) near Bordeaux, eventually exhausted his financial resources.
-In 1900, he had his last great success when he replaced the ailing Yvette Guilbert at Les Ambassadeurs.
+In 1900, he had his last great success when he replaced the ailing Yvette Guilbert at the Café des Ambassadeurs.
 Ruined, he had to continue his career until 1903 when, exhausted, he had to stop.
 He was then 58 years old.